 Notably, you don’t have to take a trip to the gym or go for a long hike to get the benefit of movement — any activity will be beneficial.
 Not only will it help diffuse stress, clear away adrenaline, and lower cortisol, the more activity you get during the day, the more effectively you build up adenosine and sleep pressure for later that night.

-2. Exercise in the Morning
+2. Exercise in the Morning.

 When you do engage in a more traditional workout or exercise program, schedule it for the morning and avoid strenuous or prolonged workouts in the afternoon.
-A recent study in the International Journal of Sports Physiology and Performance reports that 30 minutes of running at 4 p.m. lead to reduced levels of melatonin compared to the same exercise performed at 9 a.m.
+A study in the International Journal of Sports Physiology and Performance reports that 30 minutes of running at 4 p.m. lead to reduced levels of melatonin compared to the same exercise performed at 9 a.m.
 Researchers believe that the afternoon workout blunted the body’s natural secretion of the sleep-promoting hormone.

 3. Balance Stress with Adaptogenic Herbs During the Day

-Calming adaptogenic herbs like ashwagandha have been used for centuries to address stress.
+Calming adaptogenic herbs like ashwagandha and reishi have been used for centuries to address stress.
 Adaptogens are thought to work directly on the HPA axis to help balance and regulate its response to stress (including cortisol and adrenaline production) without making you feel sedated, which is why they’re ideal to take in the morning.

 For instance, in one study published in the Journal of Evidence-Based Complementary and Alternative Medicine, stressed, overweight adults who took ashwagandha supplements for eight weeks saw a 22% reduction in cortisol levels after 8 weeks, while the control group had no significant change.
 The ashwagandha group also reported less perceived stress and less emotional eating (a symptom of stress).

-4. Front-Load Adrenaline — or Detox From It Altogether
+4. Front-Load Adrenaline — or Detox From It Altogether.

-Many people crave excitement and the adrenalin rush that comes with it.
+Many people crave excitement and the adrenaline rush that comes with it.
 That can come from participating in extreme sports, or more commonly, enjoying a suspense-filled movie or action-packed book.
 And, because of our modern schedules, nighttime is when most tend to get their fix.

 Unfortunately, research suggests these so-called thrills can trigger a very real stress response that can make it harder to fall asleep, interfere with normal sleep cycles, and increase middle-of-the-night awakenings.
-The reason: The adrenaline spike causes your body to pump out cortisol, which leaves your brain keyed up long after the movie’s over, and even after adrenaline has dissipated.
+The reason: The adrenaline spike causes your body to pump out cortisol, which leaves your brain active long after the movie’s over, and even after adrenaline has dissipated.

 So ideally, try to avoid stress-inducing or exciting entertainment or activities completely until your sleep normalizes.
 If you don’t want to quit adrenaline cold turkey, try reading your book or catching your favorite TV show in the morning, and reserve your evening, pre-bed hours for more relaxing programs and novels or nonfiction.
 Even then, stick to only one or two shows at a time rather than binge-watching: A survey reported in the Journal of Clinical Sleep Medicine found a relationship between viewing multiple episodes of a show in one sitting and increased pre-sleep arousal, which correlated with poor sleep.